imhelendang/boilerplate-medical-data-visualizer/README.md

 # Medical Data Visualizer

 This is my approach for the boilerplate for the Medical Data Visualizer project with some help from the FreeCodeCamp forum.
+Please take my work as a reference not a solution.

 -- 🫶🏻